dandalpiaz/flask-linux-guide/README.md

 3. On the **Networking** tab, create a static IP address and attach it to your instance.
 4. On the **Instances** tab, find the 'Manage' option for your instance and enable HTTPS (port 443) on the 'Networking' tab for both the IPv4 and IPv6 firewalls.

+### DNS

+If you will be using a custom domain, set up a blank "A" record with your DNS provider and point it at the static IP address for your instance.

 ### SSH connection

 From the **Instances** tab in the Lightsail web interface, you can start an SSH session from your browser using the "Connect" option.
 For extra convenience, you can bookmark the URL for the session for your instance (e.g. https://lightsail.aws.amazon.com/ls/remote/us-east-2/instances/instance-name/terminal?protocol=ssh).
 Alternatively, you can: